chasewnelson/SARS-CoV-2-ORF3d/README.md

 ## <a name="supplementary-data"></a>Supplementary data

-**TODO** All supplementary are available at Zenodo.
+All supplementary are available at <a target="_blank" href="https://zenodo.org/record/4052729">Zenodo</a> under record ID 4052729.

 For easy access, the four most important supplementary data files are available in the `/data/` directory of this repository:

 1. `SARS-related-CoV_ALN.fasta`: whole-genome multiple sequence alignment of *n*=21 genomes of the species *Severe acute respiratory syndrome-related coronavirus* (between-taxa analysis).
 See [manuscript](#citation) for details.
 Note that the pangolin-CoV GD/1 sequence has been masked as `N`, because GISAID permission is required for data access.